Understanding Relapse

 A “relapse” is when someone returns to drinking after having stopped for a period of time.
 Here are some points to help you understand relapse:

-• When a patient experiences a relapse, their counselor should adjust their treatment plan accordingly.
+- When a patient experiences a relapse, their healthcare provider should adjust their treatment plan accordingly.
 For some people, relapse is a powerful learning experience and helps to clarify the situations that they may not be ready to handle yet.
 For others, relapse signals a need for a different kind of treatment or more frequent treatment sessions.
 Treatment providers can help make these adjustments.